iCliniq Logo

 • Swelling in arms or legs.

-• Tazarotene can also cause other side effects.
-Inform the doctor in case of unusual problems with this medication.
-If a severe side effect is seen, send a report to the Food and Drug Administration's (FDA) - Adverse Event Reporting program.
+Tazarotene can also cause other side effects.
+If you experience unusual problems with this medication, inform your doctor.
+If you experience a severe side effect, report it to the Food and Drug Administration's (FDA) adverse event reporting program.

 • Keep the medication in the container in which it was received, closed, and out of reach of the kids.
 Store it at room temperature, away from heat and moisture.